KalinduCh/LeoPortal/README.md

 ## ✨ Key Features

+### Member & Club Management
-- **Role-Based Access Control**: Separate, feature-rich dashboards for **Admins** and **Members**.
+- **Role-Based Access Control**: Separate, feature-rich dashboards for **Admins** and **Members**, with a view-toggle for admins to see the member experience.
 - **Authentication**: Secure email & password login and signup flow.
 New member registrations require admin approval.
+- **User Management**:
+    - Admins can **approve or reject** pending member applications.
+    - Full **CRUD** (Create, Read, Update, Delete) capabilities for user profiles.
+    - **Bulk Import**: Admins can import new members from a CSV file.
+- **Granular Admin Permissions**: Super Admins can assign specific permissions to other admins, controlling their access to modules like Finance, Members, Events, etc.

+### Event & Attendance
 - **Event Management**: Admins can create, update, and delete club events, including setting optional start and end times.
 - **Smart Attendance Tracking**:
     - Members can mark attendance for **ongoing events only**.
     - Optional **geolocation restriction** requires members to be within a 500-meter radius of the event.
-    - **Visitor Attendance**: A dedicated public page allows visiting Leos to mark their attendance for ongoing events, also with optional geolocation.
+    - **Visitor Attendance**: A dedicated public page allows visiting Leos to mark their attendance for ongoing events.
-- **User Management**:
-    - Admins can **approve or reject** pending member applications.
-    - Full **CRUD** (Create, Read, Update, Delete) capabilities for user profiles.
-    - **Bulk Import**: Admins can import new members from a CSV file.
+- **Event Summaries**: View detailed post-event summaries with participant lists (members and visitors).

+### Financial Tools
+- **Finance Dashboard**: A comprehensive module for tracking club finances.
+- **Transaction Logging**: Record income and expenses with categories, dates, and descriptions.
+- **Financial Reporting**: View an overview of income vs. expenses with charts and export all transactions to **CSV** or **PDF**.

+### Engagement & Communication
 - **AI-Powered Communication**: An AI assistant helps admins draft professional and engaging email communications for club members.
-- **Backend Email System**: The admin "Communication" page uses a secure **Next.js API Route** and **Nodemailer** to send emails, keeping credentials safe on the server.
-- **Reporting & Data Export**:
-    - Admins can view detailed **event summaries** with participant lists.
-    - Reports on member participation and club growth.
-    - Export key data (members, events, attendance) to **CSV** and **PDF**.
+- **Automated Birthday Wishes**: An automated system checks for member birthdays daily and sends a personalized greeting email.
 - **Dynamic Member Profiles**:
     - Members can update their personal information and profile picture.
     - **Achievement Badges** are automatically awarded for participation and leadership roles.
-- **Modern UI/UX**:
-    - Clean, responsive design built with Shadcn/UI and Tailwind CSS.
-    - Light and Dark mode support.
-    - Intuitive navigation and user-friendly forms.
 - **PWA & Push Notifications**: Installable app experience with push notifications for new events and approvals.

+### Project & Idea Management
+- **AI-Powered Project Proposals**: Members can submit a simple project idea, and an AI assistant will generate a complete, structured project proposal based on a club template.
+- **Idea Review Workflow**: Admins can review, approve, decline, or request revisions for submitted project proposals.

+### Reporting & Integrations
+- **Data Export**: Export key data (members, events, attendance, transactions) to **CSV** and **PDF**.
 - **Google Sheets Integration**: Automatically syncs member data to a Google Sheet for easy use with other tools like Google Apps Script.

 ## 🛠️ Tech Stack